tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## For seigniorageCommittee

-Simple Staking V2 has designed an economy that issues TON seigniorage to the sequencer of Layer2Candidate, which operates Layer2.
+Simple Staking V2 has designed an economy that issues TON seigniorage to the sequencer of CandidateAddOn, which operates Layer2.
 However, there must be a function to stop issuing TON seigniorages to the corresponding Layer 2 sequencer as soon as it detects actions such as not actually operating Layer 2 or unreasonably allocating seigniorage.

 Created a Seigniorage Committee account defined in the L1BridgeRegistry contract.
 The Seigniorage Committee can perform the function of suspending or canceling issuance of Seigniorage for the Layer 2 sequencer.